polymerdao/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

 - A channel end in `TRYOPEN` state has acknowledged the handshake step on the counterparty chain.
 - A channel end in `OPEN` state has completed the handshake and is ready to send and receive packets.
 - A channel end in `CLOSED` state has been closed and can no longer be used to send or receive packets.
+- A channel end in `FROZEN` state is frozen and can no longer be used to send or receive packets.

 A `Packet`, in the interblockchain communication protocol, is a particular interface defined as follows: